|ANAT 100: Basic Human Anatomy|

 |PSYC 210: Psychology: Developmental|

 |NURS 218: Practical Nursing Pharmacotherapeutics 2|

 |NURS 250: Leadership and Nursing Concepts Review|

 |NURS 252: Practical Nursing: Complex Issues and Patient Safety|

 Upon successful completion of the program, a graduate will:

-You will participate in a total of 1,038 hours of unpaid clinical placements over the course of the program which take place in each semester and which give you valuable hands-on experience.
-The Faculty has various partnerships and affiliations with clinical agencies.
-Placements are arranged and communicated with students by the Faculty.
+You will participate in a total of 1,038 hours of unpaid clinical placements in each semester over the course of the program giving you valuable hands-on experience.
+The faculty has various partnerships and affiliations with clinical agencies.
+Placements are arranged and communicated with students by the faculty.